Tech gadgets that will make college life easier

 Excitement and energy fill the University of Miami campus as students are eager to tackle the beginning of a new school year.
 However, while the start of a new year is thrilling, to some it could also be daunting.
 College life is filled with long hours of studying, important deadlines and time management.
 Where some students found efficient ways to stay organized and deal with stress, others need some help.

-Below are a round up of tech’s coolest gadgets that serve as your helping hand for the rest of the school year.
+Below is a roundup of tech’s coolest gadgets that serve as your helping hand for the rest of the school year.

 Magnetic Charging Cables

 One of the most annoying problems is when your charger cable breaks at the top from plugging and unplugging your phone so many times.
 The tiny tear can ruin your entire day.
 Magnetic charging cables were built to avoid that exact problem.
-Magnetic charging cables easily connect to your device through a magnet and delivers high speed charging.
+Magnetic charging cables easily connect to your device through a magnet and deliver high-speed charging.
 This will allow you to keep charging cables longer and never worry about an uncharged iPhone.

 MENXEN USB Super Magnetic Cable, $8.99, Amazon